 However, this law really hasn’t been successfully implemented.

-Although the government could try and pass a more workable version of this law to bar renunciants from returning to the US – and that’s certainly possible given the highly nationalist sentiment in the country right now – the Reed Amendment as it stands isn’t really all that applicable to most people.
+Although the government could try and pass a more workable version of this law to bar renunciants from returning to the US – and that’s certainly possible given the highly nationalist sentiment in the country – the Reed Amendment, as it stands, isn’t really all that applicable to most people.

 In fact, most people who renounce their American citizenship can return to the US rather easily.